 Disney Resorts Christmas Decorations through the Holidays

-Decorations at the Disney Deluxe Resorts popped up this year early at most places on November 15th to coincide with Epcot’s International Festival of Holidays.
-For the most part everything was up and fully decorated by the 19th, aka the week of Thanksgiving.
-We’re pretty sure this timing is the same every year, so if you’re planning for a resort decoration crawl, plan it before the crowds ascend to higher crowd calendar levels.
+Decorations at the Disney Deluxe Resorts are put up around the 3rd week of November to coincide with Epcot’s International Festival of Holidays.
+For the most part everything is usually completely up and ready for the week of Thanksgiving.
+We’re pretty sure this timing is the same every year, so if you’re planning for a resort decoration crawl, plan it before the crowds arrive at Walt Disney World after Thanksgiving.

 Disney’s Contemporary Resort kept up its annual tradition of setting up a themed gingerbread house right behind the Fantasia shop in the monorail courtyard.
 While not hard to find if you walk around a bit it’s easy to miss if you’re not looking for it.
 Next to the display you’ll find a sign withe fun facts and how many hidden mickeys you can hunt for.
 Tip: The hidden mickeys on all the holiday decorations seem to be tiny gold mickey head stickers or actually carved into the gingerbread.
 You’ll also find a small station where you can purchase little gingerbread snacks and other treats to hold you over until your next stop.

 2. The Polynesian Resort and Villas Holiday Decorations

 The Polynesian features an island inspired Christmas tree near the gift shop on the first floor.
 As you can see this is not a two story tree, but still quite beautiful, and matches the decor around the rest of the resort.